"Asian" V-Line Jaw Reduction Surgery

 You may safely choose to have V-Line jaw surgery at the same time as most other surgical, or non-surgical procedures to gain your desired result.
 V-Line jaw reduction surgery is most popularly performed in combination with Eyelid Surgery (Blepharoplasty) or Rhinoplasty (Nasal Surgery).

 What kind of results can I expect after surgery?

-Your desired results will depend very much on your expectations and the thorough pre-procedure planning that you have undertaken in collaboration with your surgeon.
+Your desired results will depend very much on your expectations and the thorough pre-op planning that you have undertaken in collaboration with your surgeon.
 Depending on your circumstances, Dr. Deschamps-Braly may use the latest in 3D imaging technology and virtual surgery planning techniques prior to your procedure to ensure a successful result.
 The planning process involves digitally mapping your chin and jaw before surgery to generate a 3D virtual model to ensure a successful result.